 - Most artificial tanning devices within a typical 15-30 minute tanning session can give off as much radiation as a person would receive being out at the beach all day!
 The UV intensity of some high pressure tanning devices can be as much as 10-15 times that of the midday sun.

 - Like the sun, tanning devices can damage the skin and the eyes.
 UV rays cause premature skin wrinkling and can contribute to the development of cataracts.

-All parents need to be well informed about the risks of tanning before allowing their children to use indoor tanning devices.
-In the United States, about 8.7% of teenagers between 14 and 17 years have used artificial tanning devices within the past 12 months.
+- All parents need to be well informed about the risks of tanning before allowing their children to use indoor tanning devices.
+In Anne Arundel County, approximately 1 out of 10 teenagers 15-18 reported using a tanning device at least one time within the previous 12 months.
 Girls are 7 times more likely to have used tanning devices than boys.

-The Maryland Department of Health and Mental Hygiene has finalized revisions to the form that tanning facilities must use to obtain consent from a parent or legal guardian before a minor may use a tanning device.
-State law enacted in 2008 prohibits tanning facilities (including those in gyms, salons and spas) from allowing minors to use tanning devices without written consent from a parent or legal guardian.
-See 2008 Tanning Facility Parent/Guardian Consent Form.
+Tanning facilities must obtain consent from a parent or legal guardian before a minor may use a tanning device.
+State law prohibits tanning facilities (including those in gyms, salons and spas) from allowing minors to use tanning devices without written consent from a parent or legal guardian.
+Click here for a consent form.

 - People who first used tanning beds before the age of 35 increase their risk of melanoma by 75%.

 - Women who used tanning salons at least once a month when they were 20-29 years old have 2.5 times the risk of developing melanoma later in life compared to women who have never used tanning salons.